Enhanced Casimir effect for doped graphene

 We analyze the Casimir interaction of doped graphene.
 To this end we derive a simple expression for the finite temperature polarization tensor with a chemical potential.
 It is found that doping leads to a strong enhancement of the Casimir force reaching almost $60\%$ in quite realistic situations.
 This result should be important for planning and interpreting the Casimir measurements, especially taking into account that the Casimir interaction of undoped graphene is rather weak.

 \paragraph{Introduction} Graphene, which is a two-dimensional sheet of carbon atoms possesses many unusual properties and attracts a lot of attention.
-Particular excitement among the theoreticians is caused by the fact that the spectrum of quasiparticles in graphene is described by the quasirelativistic Dirac model with the effective propagation speed of about 300 times less than the speed of light.
-The Dirac model has been very successful in describing, e.g., optical properties of graphene as the absorption of light \cite{abs} and the (giant) Faraday effect \cite{Faraday}, to mention a few.
+Particular excitement among the theoreticians is caused by the fact that the spectrum of quasi-particles in graphene is described by the quasi-relativistic Dirac model with the effective propagation speed of about 300 times less than the speed of light.
+This continuous model turned out to be very successful in describing a broad range of effects \cite{Katsnelson}, for instance optical properties of graphene as the absorption of light \cite{abs} and the (giant) Faraday effect \cite{Faraday}, to mention a few.

-In the recent years, the Casimir effect for pristine graphene was studied both for the zero \cite{Bordag:2009fz,DW} and finite \cite{Dobson,Gomez,Fialkovsky:2011pu} temperatures.
+In the recent years, the Casimir effect for pristine graphene was studied both for zero \cite{Bordag:2009fz,DW} and finite \cite{Dobson,Gomez,Fialkovsky:2011pu} temperatures.
 For not too large temperatures (as compared with inverse distance between the interaction sheets) the effect between graphene monolayer and ideal metal is defined by the fine structure constant $\alpha\simeq 1/137$ and is roughly $2.5\%$ of the one between two ideal metal plates.
 Such small forces are on the limit of sensitivity of modern experimental techniques.
 For high temperatures (or separations) the effect is hugely reinforced \cite{Fialkovsky:2011pu}, but the measurements under such conditions is a separate quite challenging task, which is not completely solved yet even for metals, see e.g. \cite{Mostepanenko15}.
 It is not surprising therefore that just a single experiment has been performed until now \cite{graCas-exp}.
 This experiment revealed \cite{graCas-compar} a good agreement with the theory \cite{Bordag:2012hi}.
-Possibilities, opened by doping, were hoewver not explored there.
+Possibilities, opened by doping, were however not explored there.

 Previously the Casimir interaction of doped graphene was studied in \cite{Bo,Sara}.
-The reflection coefficients used in that works were expressed though quantites whose explicit dependence on the temperature remained unknown and the results of Refs.\ \cite{Bo,Sara} are mutually contradicting.
+The reflection coefficients used in that works were expressed though quantities whose explicit dependence on the temperature remained unknown and the results of Refs.\ \cite{Bo,Sara} are mutually contradicting.
 Therefore, specifically after experimental confirmation of the Dirac approach to Casimir energy of undoped graphene \cite{graCas-exp,graCas-compar}, it seems to be important to extend the approach to doped graphene.